 My pandemic wedding day process:

 - More verbal instruction (and patience!) for posed photos.
 We’ll get through it together, I promise!

 - I think it goes without saying, but I’ll be washing my hands on repeat, and I always have hand sanitizer on me.

 - 1 week out from bookings I will take my temp daily to make sure I’m not surprised.
 If either myself or my second begin showcasing COVID symptoms, I will provide a substitute photographer at no extra cost.
 I only recommend people I 100% trust.

-- I am only taking weddings with less than sixty guests at this time, to keep everyone as safe as possible.
+- I am only taking weddings with less than thirty guests at this time, to keep everyone as safe as possible.

 I know this is weird for y’all.
 It’s weird for me too.
 And we’re all learning on the fly, just trying to take it one day at a time and… Get.
 Through.
 This.

 One thing I know for certain.
 There will always be love.
 There will always be celebrations of love.
 There will always be weddings.
 They might look a little different, sound a little different, or feel a lot different.
 That doesn’t make them any less filled with love.